workhorsy/uncompress.js/README.md

 # TODO
 * Rename to decompress.js
-* Add the entry size before and after compression

 # Bugs and Corrections
 Please report a Bug if you suspect any of this information is wrong.